-Tests of detection equipment and emergency lighting are carried out most weeks on a Wednesday, Thursday and Friday.
-Cleaning shower heads and testing water temperatures, as part of the University's anti Legionella work, is carried out on a regular basis.
+Testing of fire detection equipment and emergency lighting are carried out most weeks on a Wednesday, Thursday and Friday.
+Cleaning shower heads and testing water temperatures, as part of the University's anti Legionella work, is carried out on a regular basis, these dates are displayed on the communal notice board in your block.

-You will be notified by email at least 24 hours before any planned maintenance work takes place.
+You will be notified by email if any work such as this will be taking place at least 24 hours before it happens.

-Some repair work identified by staff will be carried out to rooms and flats during the year
+Some repair work identified by site staff will be carried out to buildings during the year.